UK-Export-Finance/exip/src/api/data-migration/version-1-to-version-2/README.md

 Therefore, it is not possible to use KeystoneJS context queries to obtain version 1 data in the database, whilst executing data migration.

-When KeystoneJS context queries cannot be used, we use the `mysql2` NPM package to execute raw database queries and create new tables, fields etc.
+Therefore, we use raw SQL queries via the `mysql2` NPM package to obtain data, move data, create new tables and fields etc.

-KeystoneJS context queries can however be used to obtain data that has _not_ changed, but most importantly, the KeystoneJS context queries can be used to very easily create new relationships.
-This is used extensively in various migration functions.

 ## What happens to applications that are in progress :microscope: